Dr. Alan Jacobson, Psy.D. – Licensed Clinical Psychologist

 History of my practice

-My practice has been broadly based, so I’ve worked with people with a wide variety of challenges, goals, and symptoms.
+My private therapy practice has been broadly based, so I’ve worked with people with a wide variety of challenges, goals, and symptoms.
 Most commonly, I’ve worked with people who are experiencing depression, anxiety, worry, existential concerns, work or school performance issues, life transitions, or attention/focus challenges.
 In some cases, these concerns are longstanding; in others, they are transitional.
 Some people come to me with specific symptoms, while others are feeling a more general sense of being down, stuck, or lacking meaningfulness.
 I work with individuals, couples, and families and do psychological testing.
 I do not see children as individual clients, but I do provide family therapy.
+Recently, seeing the opportunity to serve more people in more ways with positive, optimistic, empirically-based health and wellness services I founded The Center for Applied Psychological Science and moved my practice under that umbrella.

 Who I am